goofball222/unifi/README.md

 **NOTE:**

-**Alpine images DO NOT contain an internal Mongo process.
+**Alpine and -nomongo tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**

 2018-08-21:
 * Changes in structure in git/GitHub.
 See [CHANGELOG.md](https://github.com/goofball222/unifi/blob/master/CHANGELOG.md)
 * Update tag naming conventions:
     * alpine-sc is now sc-alpine.
 Future Alpine builds will be *-alpine, IE: stable-alpine, latest-alpine, unifi58-alpine etc.
     * *-nom is now *-debian-nomongo.
 Writing the entire thing out better clarifies what modification it has.
-    * Any future new build tags will follow the `releasetype-os-mods` format.
+    * Any future new build tags will follow the `releasetype-os{-mods}` format.

 2018-08-13:
 * Added experimental images/tags using Alpine Linux as the base: alpine-sc